 Before it can be determined which direction a civics education renewal should take, we must understand how civics education got to its current state.
 That means understanding how civics education has evolved through the history of the United States.

 Any number of current assaults on our freedoms and unity clearly highlight the need to begin now.
 And the strength of a comprehensive approach is that it can accommodate all views, theories and perspectives.
 We know that the study of our past successes and mistakes – like racism and every other failure that has occurred as we have worked to perfect this Union – is more valuable to our learning and future when those mistakes are understood in their full context.

 Sutherland Institute launched a new research series highlighting key historical references – primary sources from American history – that are valuable inclusions for any history or civics education.

-The primary source documents currently available in this series include the Declaration of Independence, the U.S. Constitution, the Bill of Rights and the Federalist Papers.
-Future reviews will include Marbury v.
-Madison, the Emancipation Proclamation, and the Civil Rights Act of 1964.
+The primary source documents currently available in this series include the Declaration of Independence, the U.S. Constitution, the Bill of Rights, the Federalist Papers, Marbury v.
+Madison, the Emancipation Proclamation and the Civil Rights Act of 1964.

 We hope that by doing so, we can bolster the use of primary sources in the history and civics education of Utah students in traditional schools, alternative schooling options, and homeschool.

 Research & Insights

 A cottage meeting is simply an opportunity to gather friends and neighbors in a home, library or community center to share a message of Liberty.